American Airlines Flight 11: Hijacker's transmissions

 At 08:24:38, Atta's voice was heard by Boston air traffic controllers, saying, "We have some planes.
-Just stay quiet and you'll be O.K.
+Just stay quiet and you'll be okay.
 We are returning to the airport."
 At 08:24:56, he announced, "Nobody move.
 Everything will be okay.
 If you try to make any moves, you'll endanger yourself and the airplane.
 Just stay quiet."

 Atta apparently tried to make an announcement to the passengers, but keyed the wrong switch and instead his voice was picked up and recorded by air traffic controllers.
 There are no reports of anyone on the plane hearing the hijacker's transmission.
 (Note: 9/11 Commission investigator Miles Kara does not subscribe to the belief that Atta mistakenly keyed the mic and "accidentally" broadcast his message; Kara suggests that Atta was, in part, attempting to sow confusion within the FAA, and was delivering a message to Marwan al-Shehhi on United Airlines Flight 175.
-Kara also suggests that the hijackers would have known that passengers likely could monitor cockpit communications on Channel 9 of United's onboard entertainment system.
+Kara also suggests that the hijackers would have known that passengers likely could monitor cockpit communications on Channel 9 of United's in-flight entertainment system.
 Because both Flight 11 and Flight 175 departed on cross-country routes approximately at the same time, Kara explains the hijackers could feel confident that the two cockpits would be using the same radio frequency during the first minutes after takeoff.
 Under that scenario, Atta's "We have some planes" remark could be viewed as a signal to al-Shehhi that their plan was working and that the Flight 175 group should execute its piece of the attack.
 Although it is unknown whether al-Shehhi heard Atta's comment or was listening to Channel 9, Kara considers it likely.
 One piece of evidence he cites is the fact that al-Shehhi waited to initiate the hijacking until after Flight 175 had crossed into the airspace of a different air traffic control center.
 Kara believes that al-Shehhi knew the crossover took place because he heard the Flight 175 pilots say so.
 If that was the case, he also would have heard the earlier transmissions from Atta that were picked up in the cockpit of Flight 175 and reported later to air traffic control.
 Separately, John Farmer, senior counsel to the 9/11 Commission, raised questions about whether the sequence of the hijackings, in which two United flights were hijacked after American flights, might have been influenced by the terrorists' hope to use United Channel 9 to gather real-time intelligence on the other hijackings.)
 After Atta's transmissions and the inability to contact the airliner, air traffic controllers at Boston ARTCC began to realize that Flight 11 was being hijacked.
-At 08:26, after crossing the Massachusetts-New York border, the plane turned 100 degrees to the south, following the Hudson River that would lead directly to New York City.
+At 08:26, after crossing the Massachusetts–New York border, the plane turned 100 degrees to the south, following the Hudson River that would lead directly to New York City.
 At 08:32, the Federal Aviation Administration (FAA) Command Center in Herndon, Virginia, notified FAA headquarters.